Looking for a way to use the equity you have in your home to get a loan?

-A second mortgage is a loan that’s issued using the built up equity you have on your home.
-Over time the value of your home will increase making it a huge asset.
-A HELOC, Reversed mortgage, or a Home equity line of credit is loaned to homeowners using their homes equity as collateral.
+A second mortgage is a loan that’s issued using the built-up equity you have on your home.
+Over time the value of your home will increase, making it a huge asset.
+A HELOC, Reversed mortgage, or a Home equity line of credit is loaned to homeowners using their home’s equity as collateral.
 Typically, you can use money from a second mortgage for anything you want.

-A Primary loan is the original mortgage on a home used to purchase the property.
+A Primary loan is an original mortgage on a home used to purchase the property.
 A second mortgage borrows against the value of the home.
 Typical second mortgages are taken out to make home improvements, repairs, or pay off debts.

 It is not recommended to take out a second loan to do anything that will not improve your home’s value or increase your personal financial security.

 A home equity loan will provide the borrower with a lump sum of cash that is required to be paid back in fixed-rate monthly payments.
 Typically you can borrow up to 80% LTV or loan to value ratio in your home.
 You may be able to get a home equity loan with bad credit.

 Home equity lines of credit

 A HELOC is a revolving line of credit a borrower can pull money out of on an as-needed basis, similar to a credit card.
 You will not pay interest on the amount of available credit.
 You are only charged interest on the money you borrow.

 A reverse mortgage is for borrowers that are 62 years of age or older.
 A reverse mortgage is a kind of second mortgage that you use your home equity to get cash.
 The difference between a reverse mortgage and the other types of second mortgages is that a reverse mortgage does not need to be repaid until after death.